Spring Is Here

-"Spring is Here" is a 1938 popular song composed by Richard Rodgers, with lyrics by Lorenz Hart for the musical I Married an Angel (1938), where it was introduced by Dennis King and Vivienne Segal.
+"Spring Is Here" is a 1938 popular song composed by Richard Rodgers with lyrics by Lorenz Hart for the musical I Married an Angel (1938), where it was introduced by Dennis King and Vivienne Segal.

-Rodgers and Hart had previously written a song entitled "Spring is Here in Person," which served as the title song for a 1929 Broadway production (filmed in 1930 - see Spring is Here (film)).
+Rodgers and Hart had previously written a song entitled "Spring Is Here in Person", which served as the title song for a 1929 Broadway production (cinematized in 1930; see Spring Is Here).